 Played for the first time in 2009, Djokovic has won this competition four times as of 2018 since his first triumph in 2012.
 Andy Murray and Roger Federer are two-time winners at the Shanghai Masters as well.
 Rafael Nadal has been to the final twice but lost both times.

-The 2020 edition of the Shanghai Rolex Masters, which is a part of the ATP Masters series, will be played in the second week of October this year and it can be watched live online.
-This will be the 11th season of the Shanghai Masters tennis competition and this season’s prize money for the entire tournament will be more than $US 7 million.
+The 2023 edition of the Shanghai Rolex Masters, which is a part of the ATP Masters series, will be played in the first and second week of October of the year and it can be watched live online.

 The tournament will be played at Qi Zhong, on a hard court surface called Deco-Turf.